Higher Kazhdan property and unitary cohomology of arithmetic groups

 \section{Abstract}

-Notions of higher Kazhdan property can be defined in terms of vanishing of unitary group cohomology in higher degrees.
+Notions of a higher Kazhdan property can be defined in terms of the vanishing of unitary group cohomology in higher degrees.
 Garland's theorem for simple groups over non-archimedean fields provides the first examples of a higher Kazhdan property.
 We prove a version of Garland's theorem for simple Lie groups and their lattices.
-We generalize theorems of Borel and Borel-Yang about the invariance of the cohomology of lattices in semisimple Lie groups and adelic groups by improving the stability range and allowing for arbitrary unitary representations as coefficients.
-A novelty of our approach is the use of methods from geometric group theory and -- in the rank~$1$ case -- from (global) representation theory pertaining to the spectral gap property
+A novelty of our approach is the use of methods from geometric group theory and -- in the rank~$1$ case -- from (global) representation theory pertaining to the spectral gap property.